 Harvest: Time tracking.
 Lets us know our personal budgeting patterns for task types as well as project budgets that we don’t want to lose our shirts on.

-iTunes: love them “choones.”
-Music keeps me focused and/or in a good mood for when the work stacks up or the office construction crews need to hammer or drill or buzz saw for eight hours straight.
+iTunes: love them “Tunes.”
+Music keeps me focused and in a good mood for when the work stacks up or the office construction crews need to hammer or drill or buzz saw for eight hours straight.

 What was the worst job you ever had and what did you learn from it?

 Working for the Canadian corporate division one of the world’s top luxury car brands that I’ll leave unnamed.
-Their processes were so poor and inefficient that you could easily spot hundreds of ways to make everyone’s work lives better, but there was so much red tape and corporate politics that it was impossible to change anything.
+Their processes were so archaic and inefficient.
+I quickly spotted hundreds of opportunities to improve customers’ experiences and make everyone’s work lives better, but there was so much red tape and corporate politics that it was impossible to change anything.

 I have always been someone who likes to tackle inefficiencies and improve processes, but I guess what I learned was that it was imperative to me that I work for a company that shared the same passion for continually improving that I do.
 Luckily for me, I found that here at Vantage.